 Bees are an important part of our ecosystem.
 Because of their pollinating abilities, we’re provided with numerous fruits and vegetables that are essentials to our diets.
 Bees, however, can sometimes feel attracted to humans, or more precisely, our picnic baskets, but why is that?

 Knowing what attracts bees is important if we want to help protect them, as well as having an abundant garden.
 Let’s take a look at what bees are attracted to and why some may find your colorful picnic blanket attractive.

 What Are Bees Attracted To?

 Foraging bees use a variety of senses when it comes to finding food or water sources.
 They use their senses of smell, sight, and touch.
-Here are some of the things bees will be drawn to.
+Here are some of the things bees will consider traveling from their hive for:

 Bees can see almost the same colors as we humans are able to see.
 They can distinguish pretty much any color, ranging from orange and yellow to blue and violet.

 What they can also see is ultraviolet—this is something humans can only dream of.
 They can’t, however, see red, so those flowers simply look black and unattractive.
 Bees seem to be most attracted to colors such as blue, yellow, and purple.

 Some experts also suggest that bees are attracted to specific color patterns.
 Apparently, plain flowers don’t look so intriguing as those sporting several colors.
 Some flowers use ultraviolet colors to help guide the bees to the nectar.

 The nectar veins on the flower can only be seen in ultraviolet, which is the reason humans don’t see them.
 The bees, nevertheless, can easily see them and thus choose such flowers.

 Nectar is a crucial part of most bees’ diets, especially male bees who rarely, if ever, feed on pollen because they don’t need the protein.
 Bees require the sweet liquid of nectar to keep their energy up.
 It’s basically sugar and it’s what the bees use to make honey.